rolling-scopes-school/tasks/tasks/angular/rxjs-observables-http.md

 [Figma mockup](https://www.figma.com/file/tS3Zqk138yXUmRxSWKDv4r/YouTube-client?node-id=0%3A1)

 ## Angular.
 RxJS & Observables.
 HTTP task
-In the scope of the task you are to implement some features using RxJS.
-In addition, the goal is start using real YouTube API for requesting data in the app.
+In the scope of the task, you are to implement some features using RxJS.
+In addition, the goal is to start using real YouTube API for requesting data in the app.

 ### Task requirements